 It is made from the leaves of the tea shrub (Camellia sinensis) after the processes of withering, rolling, fermenting, and drying.
 It is much more oxidized and stronger in flavor than green tea and white tea.
 Actually, the infusion of black tea is red; however, its oxidized leaves are black, hence its name.

 Generally speaking, black tea is processed in two ways in China: CTC (crush, tear, and curl) and orthodox.
 Each has its own style and both go through the following four processes:

 The newly-picked tea leaves are first withered by blowing air onto them until their veins are transparent.

-The withered leaves will be rolled into strips either by a rolling machine or by hand.
-The rolling machine process results in a mixture of whole leaves, broken leaves and fine particles.
+The withered leaves are rolled into strips either by a rolling machine or by hand.
+The rolling machine process results in a mixture of whole leaves, broken leaves, and fine particles.
 The hand process is used for producing high-quality tea, which is highly valued by tea tasters and blenders.

 As the most important step in making black tea, fermentation refers to the process where rolled leaves are oxidized under a suitable temperature and humidity for five to six hours, after which the leaf veins turn reddish-brown owing to the oxidizing action.

 The newly-fermented leaves are supposed to be baked at a temperature of about 80°C (176°F) for six hours or so, and can be packed after they cool down.

 Black tea is planted in different provinces of China and has many varieties but there are three main types: Xiao Zhong black tea, Gongfu black tea, and Broken black tea.

 Xiao Zhong Black Tea